gandoulf/enzo-resse/FOW/src/book/Tutorials/entities/Visibility_Entity.md

 This components implement `IFOW_VisibilityEntity_Interface` and allows your game to change the visibility of your actors depending on the fog state.

+> **/!\ The `FOW visibility components` modify the `Visibility` of `Scene components`.
+It's important to understand that both the server and the client manage visibility independently.
+If you enable `Component Replicate`, the server will override the value set by the client, which may cause visibility to no longer match the fog state.**

 ![VisibilityEntityComponent](../../../Assets/Tutorial/Entities/Visibility/0_MergePictureVisibilityComponent2.png)

 ### Default entity